 Once you have found the house in the Scharloo Abou neighborhood, you have discovered the most photographed building in Willemstad!

-Keep on strolling in the neighborhood and seek out the Flower House in, there is no way you can miss it with the brilliantly colored florals it drew us in and I had to stop!
+Keep on strolling in the neighborhood and seek out the Flower House; there is no way you can miss it with the brilliantly colored florals it drew us in, and I had to stop!

 Punda Love Lock Sculpture

-The Love Lock Heart Sculpture is on the one end of the Old Lady Swinging Bridge you won’t miss it.
+The Love Lock Heart Sculpture is on one end of the Old Lady Swinging Bridge.
+You won’t miss it.
 Lock your love together forever in Willemstad Curacao.

 Willemstad By Night Makes An Exceptional Night Walk Tour

-The personality of the area and the ambiance totally change at night and the vibe is very different too (all in a good way!)Don’t try to shop, they are not open, but you can get your party on with live bands, and yummy drinks!
+The personality of the area and the ambiance change at night, and the vibe is very different, too (all in a good way!)Don’t try to shop, they are not open, but you can get your party on with live bands and yummy drinks!

-The bridge is one of those experiences by night that when you see it, you feel like you have been transported to a whole different location!
+The bridge is one of those experiences by night; when you see it, you feel like you have been transported to a different location!

 So by day, it is one thing to see the pontoon bridge, but by night it is very different and even prettier.
-You can watch the short video below to see a bit more of a live version of the bridge illuminated.
+You can watch the short video below to see more of a live version of the illuminated bridge.

-So there is no such thing as a bad time to see the bridge, and at night it lights up, it’s for lack of a better word, incredible.
+So there is no such thing as a wrong time to see the bridge, and at night it lights up; it’s incredible for lack of a better word.

-To Infinity & Beyond?
-Discover Willemstad Curacao on Foot
+Discover Willemstad Curacao on Foot To Inifty And Beyond

-Using those to have a ‘moment’ look at how they seem to be wading towards the cruise ship in port, is not possible right?
+Using those to have a ‘moment’ look at how they seem to be wading towards the cruise ship in port is impossible, right?